sourcenetwork/defradb/README.md

 {
   "data": [
     {
-      "_key": "bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab",
+      "_docID": "bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab",
     }
   ]
 }
 ```

-`_key` is the document's key, a unique identifier of the document, determined by its schema and initial data.
+`_docID` is the document's unique identifier determined by its schema and initial data.

 ## Query documents